 Instagram: @katiejamespixel @alittlebeacon

 Marilyn Perez was born and raised in the Bronx and made the move out of the city in 2003.
-After spending some time in Tarrytown and Nyack, she settled in Fishkill, NY with her boyfriend in 2009 and spends a lot of time in Beacon.
+After spending some time in Tarrytown and Nyack, she settled in Fishkill, NY with her boyfriend in 2009 and spends a lot of time in Beacon and at Firefly Yoga in Fishkill.
 With a background in Human Resources, she quit her daily NYC commute in 2013 to work from home for a major blogging platform helping others make their blogs and blog design more awesome.
-Marilyn is a big supporter of small business, shopping local, and shopping handmade.
-Marilyn manages back-end design HTML for the blog, updates all the Things To Do In Beacon guides, and manages the social schedule for the tweets for Featured Businesses.
+Marilyn manages back-end design HTML for the blog, preps our weekend "Happening This Weekend" newsletters, and updates all the Things To Do In Beacon guides, and helps manage our social media accounts.

 Designer of Ads